How Dangerous is Group B Strep During Pregnancy?

 What do you think?
 Should we be routinely tested for GBS during pregnancy?

-If you found this post helpful, please consider sharing with others who may be interested to know how dangerous is group B strep during pregnancy.
+How dangerous is group B strep during pregnancy?
+If you found this post helpful, please consider sharing with others who may be interested to know more about the topic.